christophsax/seasonalbook.content/proposal/outline.md

 ## Transform

-- Discuss multiplicative vs additive adjustment here.
+- Discuss multiplicative vs additive adjustment

 - How to use the transform spec

-- Case Study idea: Decide between log vs no-log transformation
+- Case Study idea: Decide between log vs non-log transformation

 ## SEATS

 - How to use the SEATS spec

+- SEATS vs X11

 - Case Study: